IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

   :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>` will
   be passed to that method.
 Examples include *method* and *weight*.

+* The *weight* attribute is optional.
+If provided, this variable will be used as a weight for computing the region.aggregation as a weighted average.
+The variable given in the *weight* attribute **must** be defined in the list of variables.

 * It is possible to rename the variable returned by the region processing using a *region-aggregation* attribute, which must have a mapping of the target variable to arguments of :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>`.